 Let’s get into it.

-The reason for this is simple, personalized emails outperform non-personalized emails massively.
+The reason for this is simple, personalized Black Friday emails outperform non-personalized emails in a big way.

-Depending on who you ask, personalized emails deliver 6x higher transaction rates, improve click-through rates by an average of 14%, conversions by 10% and open rates by 26%.
+Depending on who you ask, personalized emails deliver 6x higher transaction rates, improve click-through rates by an average of 14%, conversions by 10%, and open rates by 26%.
 This could be huge for your Black Friday email campaigns and sales.

 My recommendation is to collect different things, depending on your industry.
 Here are some lead requirements you should collect for better Black Friday email marketing:

 If you’re in B2C: